-You bet your bottom dollar we’re starting February off with a stunner.
+You bet your bottom dollar we’re jumping straight into this seafood stunner.

-No matter the occasion, Creamy Garlic Pasta with these beautiful pan-seared scallops is making waves this month.
+No matter the occasion, this creamy garlic pasta paired with beautiful pan-seared scallops is making waves.

 - Do you always add 4+ extra garlic cloves in addition to whatever the recipe suggests?